What is Quebec’s Law 25? – A Detailed Guide on Compliance

 7. Right to Notification in Case of a Breach

-8. Right to Lodge Complaints
+8. Right to File Complaints

 Requirements for Organizations To Follow Under the Quebec’s Law 25